Back Pain Causes Anger – Don't Let It Ruin Your Close Relationships

 But communication really is the key to creating a harmonious home environment.

-Because by sharing what you are going through and the struggles you are experiencing you are giving your loved ones an insight into exactly what it is that you are dealing with.
+Because by sharing what you are going through and the struggles you are experiencing you are giving your loved ones an insight into exactly what it is that you're dealing with.

 And this is gold.

-Because rather than isolating yourself and them you are including them in your pain battle.
+Because rather than isolating yourself you are including them in your pain battle.

-So rather than cutting them out and becoming angry at them for interfering or not understanding.
+So rather than cutting them out and becoming angry at them for interfering or not understanding, let them know how you are feeling.

-And don't worry I'm not saying you need to get into deep, emotional conversations here.
+And I'm not saying you need to get into constant deep and emotional conversations here.

 You are including them in your battle.